Ion Fury: Critical reception

 All versions of Ion Fury received "generally favorable reviews" on Metacritic.

 IGN gave the game a score of 7.5/10, saying it "authentic throwback to Duke Nukem 3D that certainly hails to the king but can't quite dethrone him."
-PCGamesN's Chris Capel called it "probably the best Build engine game ever" and "challenging, funny, cleverly designed, and shockingly attractive."
-GameRevolution's Alex Santa Maria called it "an updated take on Duke Nukem 3D that goes above and beyond nostalgic pandering to become one of the better first-person shooters in recent memory."
-Game Informer's Javy Gwaltney called it "everything that I've wanted from a modernized take on the arcadey shooters of the 90s.
+PCGamesNs Chris Capel called it "probably the best Build engine game ever" and "challenging, funny, cleverly designed, and shockingly attractive."
+GameRevolutions Alex Santa Maria called it "an updated take on Duke Nukem 3D that goes above and beyond nostalgic pandering to become one of the better first-person shooters in recent memory."
+Game Informers Javy Gwaltney called it "everything that I've wanted from a modernized take on the arcadey shooters of the 90s.
 The pitch-perfect movement, the enemy variety, creative weaponry, and fantastic level design all add up to a superb shooter campaign."

 Awards

 Ion Fury won "Player's Choice Indie of the Year 2019" at IndieDB.
 The soundtrack won the "Outstanding Achievement for old school composing techniques" award at Game Audio Awards 2020.